 Sixty-six percent (29 of the 44) of the bicycle recommendations listed in Transportation Outlook 2045 are located in, or next to, low-income or minority census block groups.
-Multi-purpose trails are included in the recommendations, and have the additional benefit of serving pedestrians and bicyclists.
-Maps C.3-1 (page 106) and C.3-2 (page 107) show the bicycle recommendations in relation to these block groups.
+Multi-purpose trails are included in the recommendations, and have the additional benefit of serving pedestrians as well as bicyclists.
+Maps C.3-1 (low-income) and C.3-2 (minority) show the bicycle recommendations in relation to these block groups.